MastarCheeze/cookie-clicker-mods/whatlumpdidiharvest/README.md

 # What Lump Did I Harvest

-A mod that changes the 'You harvested _n_ sugar lumps while you were away' notification to be more helpful.
+A mod that replaces the 'You harvested _n_ sugar lumps while you were away' message with something more helpful.

 Vanilla: